 Bridges are great for connecting two opposing sides - including teeth!
-When replacing missing teeth, you have multiple options - but today we will be walking you through how bridges can give people a restored smile!
+When replacing missing teeth, you have multiple dental services available - but today we will be walking you through how bridges can give people a restored smile!
 At Chichetti & Patel Dental Wellness we want everyone to have a mouth they can feel confident about.

 What Dental Bridges Are Used For